-The libraries are staffed by full time professionally trained librarians who are dedicated to serving as teachers, instructional partners, information specialists, and curriculum agents.
-Each library is located within its division and is a welcoming space where students learn to be effective users of ideas and information and are empowered to be critical thinkers, enthusiastic readers, skillful researchers, and ethical users of information.
+The libraries are staffed by full-time professionally trained librarians who are dedicated to serving as teachers, instructional partners, information specialists and curriculum agents.
+Each library is located within its division and is a welcoming space where students are empowered to be critical thinkers, enthusiastic readers, skillful researchers and ethical users of information.

 - Collaborate with the faculty to promote learning across the curriculum

 - Lead in the implementation of curricular standards for research and information literacy